OliviaGG/CollegePlanner/replit.md

 # Overview

-EduPlan is a comprehensive academic planning and transfer pathway management system designed for community college students.
-The application helps students track their educational progress, plan course sequences, manage transfer requirements, and integrate with California's Assist.org transfer articulation system.
-Built as a full-stack web application, it provides tools for transcript management, course planning, prerequisite tracking, and deadline management to streamline the transfer process from community colleges to four-year universities.
+EduPlan is a comprehensive academic planning and transfer pathway management system designed specifically for Sacramento City College (SCC) students.
+The application helps SCC students track their educational progress, plan course sequences, manage transfer requirements, and integrate with California's Assist.org transfer articulation system.
+Built as a full-stack web application, it provides tools for transcript management, course planning, prerequisite tracking, and deadline management to streamline the transfer process from SCC to four-year universities.

 # User Preferences